lerina/lerina.github.io/index.md

 ### Agency

+Agency is about POWER

-P. Purpose          &    (Prey) Principles
+P. Purpose      &    Principles
 O. Organization &    Opportunity
-W. Willingness.  &    Wit
+W. Willingness  &    Wit
-E. Efficiency.     &     Execution
+E. Efficiency   &    Execution
-R. Resolve.         &     Resources
+R. Resolve      &    Resources

 #### This is the OUTPUT Stage